 Are there any caveats for residential connections?

 Residential connections often have dynamic IPs and NAT/firewall restrictions.
 If you’re behind a CGNAT or behind a consumer ISP, you may need a dynamic DNS service to reach your EdgeRouter X from the internet, and you’ll need to ensure your ISP doesn’t block VPN ports you plan to use.
+Edge vpn cbic: A comprehensive guide to VPNs for Edge browser users and CBIC considerations in Canada 2026

 How do I rotate VPN certificates and keys safely?